Ad-nilpotent ideals and The Shi arrangement: Characteristic polynomial of Shi ( ): type

 \subsection{The characteristic polynomial and the freeness of \texttt{Shi}$(I)$}

 For any subset $G \subseteq\Gamma_{n-1}$, recall that

-In \cite{AR}, a partition $\pi$ of $[n]$ is defined to be a \emph{$G$-partition} if all its arcs are contained in $G$.
-Moreover, the \emph{$G$-Stirling number} $\texttt{Stir}(G, k)$ is defined as the number of $G$-partitions with $k$ blocks.
-The latter terminology is justified as follows: when $G=\Gamma_{n-1}$, $\texttt{Stir}(G, k)$ is nothing but $S(n, k)$, the number of partitions of $[n]$ with $k$ blocks, which is a Stirling number of the second kind, see for example p.~73 of \cite{St}.
-In view of Lemma \ref{lemma-quasi-antichain-partition-typeA}, we have Now let us state a result of Armstrong and Rhoades in \cite{AR}, which is deduced by the finite field method described in Theorem \ref{thm-finite-field}.
+Recall also that in \cite{AR} a partition $\pi$ of $[n]$ is called a \emph{$G$-partition} if all its arcs are contained in $G$, and the \emph{$G$-Stirling number} $\texttt{Stir}(G, k)$ is defined as the number of $G$-partitions with $k$ blocks.
+Thus $\texttt{Stir}(\Gamma_{n-1}, k)=S(n, k)$.
+Moreover, in view of Lemma \ref{lemma-quasi-antichain-partition-typeA}, we have This reinterpretation of $\texttt{Stir}(G, k)$ motivates our uniform definition (\ref{Stir-uniform}).
+Now let us state a result of Armstrong and Rhoades in \cite{AR}, which is deduced by the finite field method described in Theorem \ref{thm-finite-field}.

 \begin{thm} \emph{(Theorem 3.2 of \cite{AR})} For any subset $G \subseteq \Gamma_{n-1}$, the characteristic polynomial of $\emph{\texttt{Shi}}(G)$ is given by

 \end{thm}